Richard Pryor: 1970–1979: Breakthrough and acclaim

-In 1975, Pryor was a guest host on the first season of Saturday Night Live (SNL) and the first black person to host the show.
+In 1975, Pryor was a guest host on the first season of Saturday Night Live (SNL), making him the first black host.
 Pryor's longtime girlfriend, actress and talk-show host Kathrine McKee (sister of Lonette McKee), made a brief guest appearance with Pryor on SNL.
 One of the highlights of the night was the controversial "word association" skit with Chevy Chase.
-He would later do his own variety show, The Richard Pryor Show, which premiered on NBC in 1977.
-The show was cancelled after only four episodes probably because television audiences did not respond well to his show's controversial subject matter, and Pryor was unwilling to alter his material for network censors.
+He later did his own variety show, The Richard Pryor Show, which premiered on NBC in 1977.
+The show was cancelled after only four episodes, probably because television audiences did not respond well to his show's controversial subject matter, and Pryor was unwilling to alter his material for network censors.
 He later said, "They offered me ten episodes, but I said all I wanted to in four."
-During the short-lived series, he portrayed the first black President of the United States, spoofed the Star Wars Mos Eisley cantina, examined gun violence in a non-comedy skit, lampooned racism on the sinking Titanic and used costumes and visual distortion to appear nude.
+During the short-lived series, he portrayed the first black President of the United States, spoofed the Star Wars Mos Eisley cantina, examined gun violence in a non-comedy skit, lampooned racism on the sinking Titanic, and used costumes and visual distortion to appear nude.
 In 1979, at the height of his success, Pryor visited Kenya.
 Upon returning to the United States from Africa, Pryor swore he would never use the word "nigger" in his stand-up comedy routine again.

-1980s
+1980–1989: Established career

 In 1980, Pryor became the first black actor to earn a million dollars for a single film when he was hired to star in Stir Crazy.
-While on a freebasing binge during the making of the film, Pryor doused himself in rum and set himself on fire.
+On June 9, 1980, while on a freebasing binge during the making of the film, Pryor doused himself in rum and set himself on fire.
 Pryor incorporated a description of the incident into his comedy show Richard Pryor: Live on the Sunset Strip (1982).
 He joked that the event was caused by dunking a cookie into a glass of low-fat and pasteurized milk, causing an explosion.
 At the end of the bit, he poked fun at people who told jokes about it by waving a lit match and saying, "What's that?
 Richard Pryor running down the street."

 Before the freebasing incident, Pryor was about to start filming Mel Brooks' History of the World, Part I (1981), but was replaced at the last minute by Gregory Hines.
 Likewise, Pryor was scheduled for an appearance on The Muppet Show at that time, which forced the producers to cast their British writer, Chris Langham, as the guest star for that episode instead.
 After his "final performance", Pryor did not stay away from stand-up comedy for long.
 Within a year, he filmed and released a new concert film and accompanying album, Richard Pryor: Here and Now (1983), which he directed himself.
-He wrote and directed a fictionalized account of his life, Jo Jo Dancer, Your Life Is Calling, which revolved around the 1980 freebasing incident.
+He wrote and directed a fictionalized account of his life, Jo Jo Dancer, Your Life Is Calling, which was inspired by the 1980 freebasing incident.